 Prep Hall (1998), named in honor of all of the alumni of the former Saint Vincent Preparatory School and in thanksgiving for the leadership of Prep alumni in providing the funding necessary to make the building a reality.
-It houses "smart" classrooms, multimedia laboratory, media suite, communication, and education faculty offices.
+It houses "smart" classrooms, a multimedia laboratory and media suite, and communication; and education faculty offices.

-Robert S. Carey Student Center (1952-1954; The Frank and Elizabeth Resnik Swimming Pool, 1993; Student Union, 1996, 2003) covering more than an acre of ground, contains the gymnasium, Performing Arts Center, swimming pool, Mary, Mother of Wisdom Student Chapel, Campus Ministry, wellness center, book center, snack bar, student union, classrooms, game room, fitness center with free weights, weight machines, and cardiovascular machines, art gallery, art studios, music practice rooms, and the fine arts department and education faculty offices and classrooms.
+Robert S. Carey Student Center (1952-1954; The Frank and Elizabeth Resnik Swimming Pool, 1993; Student Union, 1996, 2003) covering more than an acre of ground, contains the gymnasium, Performing Arts Center; swimming pool; Mary, Mother of Wisdom Student Chapel; Campus Ministry; wellness center; bookstore; The Shack; student union; classrooms; game room; fitness center with free weights, weight machines, and cardiovascular machines; art studios; music practice rooms; and the fine arts department and education faculty offices and classrooms.